owickstrom/wickstrom.tech/src/_posts/2016-04-23-software-evolution-without-fear.md

 go wrong if you try to break this class into pieces and so we take the path of least resistance.

-It's just not about the lines of code and complexity.
+It's not only about the lines of code and complexity.
 As a project evolve developers usually come and go.
 People quit their jobs or start working in other departments or roles, and new people join.
 And if the project grows it it might get more developers working in parallel in the same code.
 Even if you